biologist79/ESPuino/README.md

 * BUSY: violet; four fast rotating LEDs when generating a playlist
 * track-progress: rainbow; number of LEDs relative to play-progress
 * playlist-progress: blue; appears only shortly in playlist-mode with every new track; number of LEDs relative to progress
+* webstream: two slow rotating LEDs that change their colours as the stream proceeds
 * volume: green => red-gradient; number of LEDs relative from current to max volume
 * switching off: red; circle that grows until long-press-time is reached
 * buttons locked: track-progress-LEDs coloured red